 sudo apt-get install postfix

-- At the installation setup, select the Internet Site for the mail configuration and enter the domain name for your email server.
+2. In the installation setup, select the internet site for the mail configuration and enter the domain name for your email server.

-- At the Local Network, keep the default settings and hit the OK button.
+- At the Local Network, keep the default settings and click on the OK button.

-- Choose the character for the local address extension, if require and click on the OK button.
+- Choose the character for the local address extension (if required), and click on the OK button.

-- After completing the process, check for the service, and it should be Active.
+7. After completing the process, check for the service; it should be Active.

 service postfix status

-- Now, let us test the Postfix server using telnet.
+8. Now, test the Postfix server using Telnet.

 telnet 127.0.0.1 25